Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/cppcx/platform-arrayreference-class.md

 ### <a name="parameters"></a>Parametry

 *otherArg*<br/>
-Objekt, který je přesunut do aktuálního objektu `ArrayReference`.
+Objekt, který je přesunut `ArrayReference` do aktuálního objektu.

 ### <a name="return-value"></a>Návratová hodnota